Ninetalesgh/dndcampaign/vault/dm/session_notes/session_02.md

 Goblin is cooperative and from good faction or uncooperative and from bad faction depending on CHA rolls.

-Captured goblin being dragged back to town?
+Captured goblin being dragged back to town? it becomes night and **dangerous**

 - If they chase further, after 2 hours they catch up and spot a raiding party of ~15 Goblins, with their leader **Grishka** at the helm.